 Section 65 of the law specifies the prohibited areas where conceal carry licensees cannot legally carry a firearm: "A Licensee under this Act shall not knowingly carry a firearm on or into any building, classroom, laboratory, medical clinic, hospital, artistic venue, entertainment venue, officially recognized university-related property under the control of a public or private community college, college, or university."
 LFGSM qualifies as a prohibited area.
 Conceal carry licensees CANNOT legally carry a firearm on LFGSM property.

-LFGSM encourages student to make every effort to resolve their problems and concerns directly and informally with faculty members or other involved parties.
-If informal discussions between the involved parties do not result in a resolution of the problem, students may initiate a formal complaint by submitting a written complaint using the Complaint Form found on my.LFGSM.edu.
-The formal complaint must be submitted to firstname.lastname@example.org within thirty business days of the incident or concern.
+LFGSM encourages prospective students and current students to make every effort to resolve their problems and concerns directly and informally with faculty members or other involved parties.
+If informal discussions between the involved parties do not result in a resolution of the problem, prospective students and current students students may initiate a formal complaint by submitting a written complaint using the Complaint Form found on my.LFGSM.edu.
+The formal complaint must be submitted to email@example.com within thirty business days of the incident or concern.
 The full complaint process may be found in the LFGSM Academic Catalog.

-Face-to-face, online, or video/web conference students residing in the State of Illinois who are dissatisfied with the School's response to their complaint, or who are not able to file a complaint with the School, may file a formal complaint with the Higher Learning Commission (HLC) or the Illinois Board of Higher Education (IBHE).
+Prospective students and face-to-face, online, or video/web conference current students residing in the State of Illinois who have followed the School's official complaint process and are dissatisfied with the School's response to their complaint, or who are not able to file a complaint with the School, may file a formal complaint with the Higher Learning Commission (HLC) or the Illinois Board of Higher Education (IBHE).
 Online or video/web conference students residing in a state participating in the State Authorization Reciprocity Agreement (SARA) may file a formal complaint with the Illinois Board of Higher Education (IBHE).
 Online or video/web conference students residing in a non-SARA state (as of 7/1/2017: CA, FL, MA) may file a formal complaint with their state education entity, as listed below:

 FLORIDA: Student Complaint Process